When and where is it?

 Don't use the address on Camp Ton-a-wandah's website - it will take you to the wrong entrance.

 Where do we sleep?

-Tent camping is great, if you’re comfortable with that.
-There are also plenty of cabins (Men, Women, Family) — it’s first come first serve on bunk spaces (though if you ask to bunk with a certain group we’ll try and do that).
+There are plenty of cabins (Men, Women, Family) — it’s first come first serve on bunk spaces (though if you ask to bunk with a certain group we’ll try and do that).
 Bring your own sheets (twin), blankets, towels, pillow.
 It might be chilly: bring a layer.
 It might be hot: bring a window fan if you can.
 It’s always dark at night: bring a flashlight.

-Sorry, no. It's a flat fee to rent the camp, so we need everybody to chip in for that whether they stay on-site or not.
+Sorry, no. It's a flat fee for us to rent the camp, so we need you to chip in for that whether you stay on-site or not.

 Are there showers?

 There are two shower houses, one all-gender, one for Women and children (and we'll make it easier to find that one this year!)
 And all cabins have a bathroom and a sink where you can take a bird-bath.

 Again, there are more luxurious accommodations in Hendersonville and Flat Rock.